Leverage (South Korean TV series)

 Leverage (Korean: 레버리지: 사기조작단) is a 2019 South Korean television series starring Lee Dong-gun, Jeon Hye-bin, Kim Sae-ron, Kim Kwon and Yeo Hoe-hyun.
-It is a remake of the American TV series of the same name.
+It is a remake of the show of the same name that aired on TNT in the United States from 2008 to 2012.
 It aired on TV Chosun from October 13 to December 8, 2019.

 Synopsis

 The series follows the story of Lee Tae-joon, a former insurance investigator who forms a team of thieves and con artists to target the rich and wealthy.
 The team was also formed to avenge Tae-joon's son's death.